-I. Introduction
+I. INTRODUCTION

-Group theoretic cryptography is a relatively new discipline and overviews can be found in the two recent monographs [11], [19].
-A number of group theoretic key agreement protocols have been introduced in the last two decades, including [3] and [15], but attacks on the conjugacy search problem such as those appearing in [8], [9], [13] suggest that these types of schemes may not be practical over braid groups in low-resource environments.
-To overcome these deficiencies, in this paper, we introduce the notion of a Meta Key Agreement and Authentication Protocol (MKAAP) (see §IV) which has many of the properties of a public-key method but relies on the clever distribution of certain private keys.
+Group theoretic cryptography is a relatively new discipline and overviews can be found in the two recent monographs [13], [21].
+A number of group theoretic key agreement protocols have been introduced in the last two decades, including [4] and [17], but attacks on the conjugacy search problem such as those appearing in [10], [11], [15] suggest that these types of schemes may not be practical over braid groups in low-resource environments.
+To overcome these concerns, we introduce the notion of a Meta Key Agreement and Authentication Protocol (MKAAP) (see §IV) which has many of the properties and advantages of a public-key method and requires very limited distribution of certain private keys.

-Starting with a quantum-resistant one-way function based in braid group theory we've constructed an MKAAP which we present in this paper.
-This MKAAP is very robust and is immune from all known attacks introduced in group theoretic cryptography and delivers linear time performance on low-footprint processors.
+Starting with a conjectured quantum-resistant one-way function based in braid group theory we've constructed an MKAAP which we present in this paper.
+To date, this MKAAP is immune to all known attacks introduced in group theoretic cryptography and delivers linear time performance on low-footprint processors.